realkemon/home/pages/dingenskirchen.md

 ### beta 9

-* Fixed minor caulk leak
+* Fixed minor caulk leak.
-* Fixed terrain blending near tram station
+* Fixed terrain blending near tram station.
-* Adjusted lighting settings in an attempt to improve performance
+* Adjusted lighting settings in an attempt to improve performance.
-* Added wm_announce to Caste Stairs construction *(Thank you Mateos for reporting)*
+* Added wm_announce to Caste Stairs construction. *(Thank you Mateos for reporting)*
-* Fixed setstate errors in console at village flag secure *(Thank you Mateos for reporting)*
+* Fixed setstate errors in console at village flag secure. *(Thank you Mateos for reporting)*
-* Fixed setstate errors when taking and returning suitcase *(Thank you Mateos for reporting)*
+* Fixed setstate errors when taking and returning suitcase. *(Thank you Mateos for reporting)*
-* Removed suitcase cm icon when delivered *(Thank you Mateos for reporting)*
+* Removed suitcase cm icon when delivered. *(Thank you Mateos for reporting)*
 * Increased disarm time for suitcase bomb from 15 to 20 seconds. *(Thank you shargo for reporting)*

 ### beta 8
-* Fixed missing texture
+* Fixed missing texture.
 * Fixed bug where Allies can spawn in the castle before it's breached.
 * Moved river flag closer to tunnel doors and removed crates restricting player movement.
-* Moved tunnel grate lever to tunnel doors gatehouse
+* Moved tunnel grate lever to tunnel doors gatehouse.
-* Changed Axis Hill spawn to Church spawn
+* Changed Axis Hill spawn to Church spawn.
-* Changed Allied Church spawn to Tram spawn
+* Changed Allied Church spawn to Tram spawn.
-* Remodelled Axis castle spawn and moved staircase tower to split balcony walkway
+* Remodelled Axis castle spawn and moved staircase tower to split balcony walkway.
-* Changed "placed" to "planted" in wm_announce "^5The Allies have planted the Suitcase Bomb!"
+* Changed "placed" to "planted" in wm_announce "^5The Allies have planted the Suitcase Bomb!".
 * Added arm/disarm mechanic to suitcase bomb.
 Axis have 15 seconds to disarm.
 * Added two additional paths into the castle through the gatehouse towers to accommodate Allies now spawning outside the castle.
 * Added ladder to transition between wine cellar and middle route inside the castle.
 * Moved river flag secure event to when tank passes river spawn hut.
-* Widened passage ways to village flag
+* Widened passage ways to village flag.
-* Removed crates at village flag to compensate too strong defensive position for Axis
+* Removed crates at village flag to compensate too strong defensive position for Axis.
-* Fixed various texture alignment issues
+* Fixed various texture alignment issues.

 Development
 ============